davesmiths/imagefill/readme.md

 Usage
 -----

-1. Wrap your image in an imagefill div
+1. Wrap your image in an imagefill div:
 ```
 <div class="imagefill">
     <img src="path/to/image.jpg" alt="" />
 </div>
 ```
-or forget the div and add the imagefill class to the image - a wrapper div (div.imagefill-wrapper) is dynamically added
+or add the imagefill class to the image directly - note a wrapper div is dynamically added (div.imagefill-wrapper):
 ```
 <img class="imagefill" src="path/to/image.jpg" alt="" />
 ```

-2. Make sure the page is loading the plugin
+2. Make sure the page loads the plugin

-3. Run imagefill,
+3. Run imagefill:
 ```
 $(function() {
     $('.imagefill').imagefill();